Delaware River Report: July 13, 2023

 Cannonsville Reservoir Release500 cfs

-The Beaverkill at Cooks Falls and the lower East Branch at Fishs Eddy peaked at or over 70 degrees yesterday.
-The Mainstem at Lordville peaked at 68 degrees.
-It’s time to give these rivers a break until they cool down.
+The Beaverkill at Cooks Falls, East Branch at Fishs Eddy, and Mainstem at Lordville all peaked over 70 degrees yesterday.
+It’s time to give these sections a break and fish the colder water.

 What’s Hatching: